 Our new Abrams Upper Elementary package is a stellar collection of high-interest fiction titles perfect for Upper Elementary readers.
 Featuring titles like Hello Kitty!, Library Mouse, and The Princess and the Warrior, this collection is sure to engage students and help them find the fun in reading.

-Happy Birthday, Hello Kitty
+Happy St. Patrick's Day, Hello Kitty

 Looking for engaging, high-interest fiction for your middle school students?
 Then look no further!
 The Abrams Middle School package is full of popular, well-known chapter books and series that your students will love.
 Featuring books like Diary of a Wimpy Kid, Poptropica, and Origami Yoda, this collection is a perfect fit for any middle school interested in expanding their library.